 Then, we calculate all the connected components\footnote{The definition of connected component: A connected component is a set of vertices within a graph such that there is a path between every pair of vertices in the set, and no path exists to connect any vertex in the set to a vertex outside the set~\citep{Trudeau2003intro}.} of the graph $G_k$.
 We take each connected component as a group, where all Bernoulli items belonging to this connected component are regarded as the members of this group.
 Furthermore, we interpret the graph structure of this connected component as the group's structure.
-For this group, we assign a new distinct integer $g'$ as its index, and take the spatial centroid of this group as its center $c'$.
+For this group, we assign a new distinct integer $g'$ as its index, and take the spatial centroid of this group as its geometry center $c'$.

 Lastly, for each Bernoulli item $(r^{(\rho)},p^{(\rho)})$, we update its group information and integrate them into its augmented label $\rho=(l,g,c)$.
-Specifically, $g$ is updated by $g'$, which is the index of the group that the Bernoulli item belongs to. $c$ is updated by $c'$, which is the center of the group that the Bernoulli item belongs to.
+Specifically, $g$ is updated by $g'$, which is the index of the group that the Bernoulli item belongs to. $c$ is updated by $c'$, which is the geometry center of the group that the Bernoulli item belongs to.

-In summary, the entire schematic of the step of group information update is shown in Fig.~2.
-For illustration, we take Fig.~3 for example.
-Suppose that there are six Bernoulli items after the state update step of the proposed LMB filter with augmented LRFSs, which represent the six targets in Fig.~3.
+In summary, the entire schematic of the step of group information update is shown in Fig.~3.
+For illustration, we take Fig.~4 for example.
+Suppose that there are six Bernoulli items after the state update step of the proposed LMB filter with augmented LRFS, which represent the six objects in Fig.~4.
 First, we calclulate the adjacent matrix according to (\ref{direct}), yielding

 Then, we calculate all the connected components.
-As shown in Fig.~3, three connected components are calculated, which divides these targets into three groups.
-Lastly, we assign the group index $g$ and the group center $c$ to each group, update the group information and integrate them into its augmented label $\rho=(l,g,c)$.
+As shown in Fig.~4, three connected components are calculated, which divides these objects into three groups.
+Lastly, we assign the group index $g$ and the group geometry center $c$ to each group, update the group information and integrate them into its augmented label $\rho=(l,g,c)$.